Intro to Java Classwork: List Keeper, Part 2

 should ask the user to enter an integer representing the maximum

-number of characters allowed in each word, and then remove from
+number of characters allowed in each word, then remove from the

-the ArrayList every word that contains more characters than the
+ArrayList every word that contains more characters than the limit

-limit just provided by the user.
-Then display the (possibly
+just provided by the user, and then display the (possibly revised)

 Add an additional method that sorts the words in the ArrayList

 in ascending order by word length.
-In other words, change the
+That is, change the order

-order of the words in the list so that the shortest word comes
+of the words in the list so that the shortest word comes first,

-first, the longest word comes last, and every word in between
+the longest word comes last, and every word in between is

 the same number of characters, sort those words alphabetically